nickbabcock/collectd-rust-plugin/README.md

 # Write a Collectd Plugin in Rust

 [Collectd](https://collectd.org/) is a ubiquitous system statistics collection daemon.
-`collectd_plugin` leverages collectd's ability to dynamically load plugins and creates an ergonomic, yet extremely low cost abstraction API to interface with collectd.
+This Rust library leverages collectd's ability to dynamically load plugins and creates an ergonomic, yet extremely low cost abstraction API to interface with collectd.
+Works with collectd 5.7+.

 Features: